Institute on Taxation and Economic Policy (ITEP)

 Maryland

-- Faced with a $1.5 billion deficit, Gov. Wes Moore’s proposed budget includes no new taxes or fees and aims to address the shortfall with spending cuts.
-The budget also proposes conforming to some of the 2025 federal tax law’s business tax provisions – such as allowing companies to immediately deduct eligible research expenses and deducting business interest – while also decoupling from new depreciation allowance for production property and replacing a federal calculation for bonus depreciation benefits with a state-specific calculation.
-Meanwhile, efforts continue on corporate accountability, revenue raisers, and stronger tax credits.
+• Earlier this year, Gov. Moore proposed a budget that included no new taxes or fees, addressing the shortfall with spending cuts.
+The budget also proposed conforming to some of the 2025 federal tax law’s business tax provisions – such as allowing companies to immediately deduct eligible research expenses and deducting business interest – while also decoupling from the new depreciation allowance for production property and replacing a federal calculation for bonus depreciation benefits with a state-specific calculation.
+Other efforts, though, continue on corporate accountability, revenue raisers, and stronger tax credits.

 Massachusetts